 Off mode is available on the Google Home app as well:

 - Tap Temperature mode

 - Select Off

 Yes, your Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+That being said, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 If different members of your family can't agree on the ideal temperature, Nest can help you bring a little order back to your household.

 A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
 This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.